MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **targetBuild** - Version Office is updating to

+#### Office.Compliance.FileFormatBallotDisplayedOnFirstBoot

+Indicates whether the Office File Format choice dialog box was shown to the user on first/second boot of Word, Excel, PowerPoint on Win32.
+Tracks whether the FileFormat Ballot dialog box is displayed - event is sent at the first/second boot of Word, Excel or PPT Win32.

+The following fields are collected.

+- **CountryRegion** –  The users’ country region setting in Windows system

+- **FileFormatBallotBoxAppIDBootedOnce** –  In which app (Word, Excel, PPT) the file format ballot display logic was processed.

+- **FileFormatBallotBoxDisplayedOnFirstBoot** –  What is the display result for file format ballot (displayed/not displayed as unexpected/not displayed due to license/not displayed due to location).

+#### Office.Compliance.FileFormatBallotOption

+Tracks whether the FileFormat Ballot dialog box is displayed - event is sent at the first/second boot of Word, Excel or PPT Win32.
+Indicates whether the Office File Format choice dialog box is displayed on first or second boot of Word, Excel, or PowerPoint on Win32.

+The following fields are collected:

+- **FileFormatBallotSelectedOption** – Identifies the file format option (OOXML/ODF) that was selected by the user through the file format ballot dialog box.

 #### Office.CorrelationMetadata.UTCCorrelationMetadata

 Collects Office metadata through UTC to compare with equivalent data collected through the Office telemetry pipeline to check correctness and completeness of data.